sde-coursepack/sde-coursepack.github.io/modules/gui/_posts/2000-02-05-Simple-JavaFX-App.md

         //create TextField
         input = new TextField();

-        //Create our placeholder - initially blank, but the button listener
+        //Create our result Label placeholder - initially blank, but the button listener
         //will update it
         result = new Label("");
         result.setVisible(false);